-Re-opening this fall in our new (old) building on the corner of Orange and 11th Streets downtown, WIRE supports the needs of at-risk students and their families in a safe environment by providing positive, daily programming to New Hanover County students.
-WIRE is designed to provide educational support; decrease New Hanover County’s dropout rate; provide physical and mental health supports; provide resources and referrals as needed; and foster a spirit of collaboration among area service providers.
+Located on the corner of Orange and 11th Streets downtown, WIRE supports the needs of at-risk students and their families in a safe environment by providing free, positive, daily programming to New Hanover County students.
 The afterschool program at WIRE provides STEM-based activities, as well as targeted tutoring, and is designed to improve each student’s math and literacy skills.

 Student Support Specialists

 Student Support Specialists provide case-managed services to students identified as being at-risk of dropping out, or in need of specific intervention services.
 The Student Support Specialist links these students with resources and programs including mental health counseling, tutoring, attendance monitoring, mentoring, and afterschool programs.
 Current school sites include: Alderman Elementary, Forest Hills Elementary, Freeman School of Engineering, Snipes Academy of Arts & Design, Williston Middle School, Wrightsboro Elementary, and New Hanover High School in New Hanover County; and at Burgaw Middle School, Cape Fear Middle School, Penderlea School, West Pender Middle School, Pender High School, and Heidi Trask High School in Pender County.